 The Wyoming Board of Certified Public Accountants is charged with licensing CPAs in the state and regulating the practice.
-Effective January 1, 2012, in accordance with the Uniform Accountancy Act (UAA) all CPAs in the state must have 150 semester hours of college credit to include a bachelor’s degree at minimum.
-In addition, they must pass the Uniform CPA Exam and the AICPA Professional Ethics Exam, as well as complete one year of experience in public accounting, prior to licensure.
+Aspiring CPAs in the state must complete at least 150 semester hours of college credit within a bachelor’s degree program or higher; they must pass the Uniform CPA Exam and the AICPA Professional Ethics Exam; and they must complete one year of experience in public accounting prior to licensure.
 While satisfying the experience requirement, many would-be CPAs in Wyoming also begin working to earn a master’s degree in accounting to earn the full 150 semester hours required for a CPA license, as bachelor’s programs typically consist of just 120 semester hours.

 Although none of the “Big Four” CPA firms have offices in Wyoming, the nationally recognized McGee, Hearne & Paiz, LLP has an office in Cheyenne where CPAs provide contracted professional services that include everything from external auditing and attestation to management consultation.

 Find out more about CPA requirements in our step-by-step guide on how to become a CPA in Wyoming.<!- mfunc feat_school ->

 Wyoming Accountants: Salary and Job Trends

 Wyoming is on track to match the strong overall growth rate being seen in the accounting field throughout the United States.
 According to the Wyoming Department of Workforce Services, accounting jobs in the state will increase by about 10.1% between 2018 and 2028.
 Through a combination of new job growth, natural job turnover, and retirements, the state will see about 220 annual openings for accountants during this ten-year period leading to 2028.<!- mfunc search_btn -> <!- /mfunc search_btn ->